ladykays/readme-generator/README.md

   undefined

   ## License
-  This project is licensed under the MIT License.
-[View licence](https://opensource.org/licenses/MIT)
+  This project is licensed under the Eclipse Public License 1.0.
+[View licence](https://opensource.org/licenses/EPL-1.0)

   ## Contributing
   You are welcome to contribute to this project